ApryseSDK/pdftron-react-native/README.md

 ### RNPdftron

 #### initialize
-Used to initialize PDFTron SDK with your PDFTron commercial license key.
+Initializes PDFTron SDK with your PDFTron commercial license key.
 You can run PDFTron in demo mode by passing an empty string.

 Parameters: